wbrawner/jelos.org/docs/systems/ps3.md

 ### Game Setup

-PlayStation 3 games can come in a few different formats (common ones are disc-based and Digital "PSN" games).
+PS3 games are available in two formats: Disc-Based Games and Digital PSN Packages.
 The steps for setting up a given game differ depending on its source format.

 #### Disc-Based Games
 *TBA*

-#### Digital "PSN" Games
+#### Digital "PSN" Packages
 *TBA*

 ### Running a Game